How It Works

 Equivalently, if you know both the ciphertext and the plaintext, you can compute the shift: R = (C − P) mod 26.
 This is how every position is verified.

-The computation r = f(C) + g(T) mod 26 is mathematically identical to:
+The computation r = f(C) + g_state(T) mod 26 is mathematically identical to the

-read the letter at row KALPHA[f(C)], column g(T) of the KRYPTOS Vigenère tableau.
+standard Quagmire III lookup: read the letter at row KALPHA[f(C)], column g_state(T) of the

-Both f and g are derivable from physical features and public clues.
-No external chart is required.
-The complete on-site procedure is documented in the On-Site Field Guide.
+Both f and g are forward-derivable from physical features and public clues.
+The on-site four-step procedure is documented in the On-Site Field Guide; the full helper-card values and rigorous derivations are on the verification page.

 The master constants